HexFiend/HexFiend/README.md

 - **Smart saving.**  Hex Fiend knows not to waste time overwriting the parts of your files that haven’t changed, and never needs temporary disk space.
 - **Data inspector.**  Interpret data as integer or floating point, signed or unsigned, big or little endian.
 - **Binary templates.**  Visualize the structure of a file through scripting.
 See [documentation](https://github.com/ridiculousfish/HexFiend/tree/master/templates).
 - **Embeddable!**  It’s really easy to incorporate Hex Fiend’s hex or data views into your app using the Hex Fiend framework.
 Its permissive BSD-style license won’t burden you.
 See the [API reference](http://ridiculousfish.com/hexfiend/docs/) for details.
+Check out the [projects using Hex Fiend](https://github.com/HexFiend/HexFiend/blob/master/docs/ProjectsUsingHexFiend.md).